eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 	alt="How to duplicate a profile">
 	</p>

 &emsp;&emsp;&emsp;2.
 Replace the word "fast" in "Quake 2 RE (fast)" with the word "full".
-So that it says Quake 2 RE (Full).
+So that it displays Quake 2 RE (Full).

 &emsp;**Note**: *This profile will have the (full) label because it will be your slow compile option.
 Higher quality lighting but slower to compile maps.
 Best to use when finalizing the lighting or as your last compile before releasing the map itself.*
 	<p align="left">